bskim45/ccleaner-auto-update/README.md

 Please consider buy CCleaner(https://www.piriform.com/ccleaner/download) if you like it.

 ## How to use
-There are ready packages for the latest [releases][release].
+There are ready packages for the latest [releases][github-release].
-If there's no build suit to you, please see [Build][] section to make you own OR it's just fine to use raw Python script.
+If there's no build suit to you, please see [Build](#build) section to make you own OR it's just fine to use raw Python script.

 Inside of package, you must have to check config.cfg file with following instruction.